-I would, later, also be called to the James Ragsdale Chair of Missions at Erskine Theological Seminary, as well as teach as an adjunct professor of theology at Belhaven University.
+I would later be called to the James Ragsdale Chair of Missions at Erskine Theological Seminary and teach as an adjunct professor of theology at Belhaven University.

 Milton, Michael A. “Difficult but Necessary: Relinquishing Leadership in Winter to Renew in Another Season of Ministry.”
 Faith for Living, Inc. March 12, 2013.
 Accessed March 04, 2016. https://michaelmilton.org/2013/03/12/difficult-but-necessary-relinquishing-the-chancellorship-in-order-to-recover-future-ministry/.

 The Association of Professional Conservative Chaplains recognized the units in December 2015.